AoshuangJi/1-D-photochemical-model/README.md

 profiles to be used by the climate model.
 * IO/OUTPUT_PLOT.dat - Some specific outputs for plotting in the model intercomparison paper

-Aoshuang Ji
-Created: January, 2023
+First Created by Antigona Segura in August, 2006 Updated by Aoshuang Ji in January, 2023